Find the Right Higher Ed Marketing Media Mix

 Each of these channels is most effective when targeted based on audience and goals.
 Of course, budget is a factor as well.
 By monitoring down-funnel performance, specifically enrollments and graduates, marketers can make informed decisions about how to balance their marketing mix and their budget.

-Balancing a media mix is a lot more challenging than planning a dinner menu.
+Balancing a marketing media mix is a lot more challenging than planning a dinner menu.
 Many college and university teams turn to EducationDynamics, a full-service marketing agency that can help them build comprehensive strategies and manage placements.
 We help our college and university clients talk to prospective students where they live and track results from consideration to graduation and beyond.
 No gelatin mix required.